Does Hot Tub Water Evaporate?

 Updated:

-You may sometimes be ready to take a nice dip in your hot tub, only to notice that the water level in the tub is too low, and you need to top it off first.
+You may sometimes be ready to take a nice dip in your hot tub, only to notice that the water level is too low, and you need to top it off first.

-Alternatively, if you own a spa business and your hot tubs are in frequent use, you may have noticed that the water level drops significantly by the end of the day.
-All this might prompt the question, does hot tub water evaporate?
+Alternatively, if you own a spa business and your hot tubs are frequently used, you may have noticed that the water level drops significantly by the end of the day.
+This might prompt the question, does hot tub water evaporate?

 The short answer is yes.
 All water evaporates in any open-top vessel at any temperature.
-The question worth asking, however, is how much or how quickly does water evaporate?
+The question worth asking, however, is how much or how quickly water evaporates.

 Does Hot Tub Water Evaporate